Wolf3s/xbmc4xbox-python/python/Doc/library/subprocess.rst

    Examples::

       >>> subprocess.check_output(["echo", "Hello World!"])
+      b'Hello World!\n'

+      >>> subprocess.check_output(["echo", "Hello World!"], universal_newlines=True)
       'Hello World!\n'

       >>> subprocess.check_output("exit 1", shell=True)
       Traceback (most recent call last):
          ...
       subprocess.CalledProcessError: Command 'exit 1' returned non-zero exit status 1

+   By default, this function will return the data as encoded bytes.
+The actual encoding of the output data may depend on the command being invoked, so the decoding to text will often need to be handled at the application level.

+   This behaviour may be overridden by setting *universal_newlines* to ``True`` as described below in :ref:`frequently-used-arguments`.

    To also capture standard error in the result, use ``stderr=subprocess.STDOUT``::